 Help!
 I’m an introvert!
 This whole process scares me!

 By their nature, extroverts have certain advantages in an MMI setting, but by no means are introverts without their strengths as well.
 Extroverts tend to excel at quick thinking, networking, collaborating, and conveying their ideas quickly.
 They also tend to appear happy and enjoy interacting with people.

 Introverts can shine in MMIs for many reasons.
-Most sessions are done in a one-to-one setting – the introvert’s comfort zone.
+Most sessions are done in a one-on-one setting – the introvert’s comfort zone.
 Introverts also have traits that are essential for a successful doctor-patient relationship.
-They are strong in listening, empathizing, problem-solving skills, and thoughtful communication.
-The key for an introvert is to calm themselves down multiple times and in multiple scenarios, and to do that, you need to practice.
+They are good at listening and empathizing, and have strong problem-solving skills and thoughtful communication.
+The key for an introvert is to be able to calm themselves down repeatedly and in multiple scenarios, and to do that, you need to practice.

-Yes, you can expect a challenging interview experience that will have highs and lows, so focus on doing your best.
+You can expect a challenging interview experience that will have highs and lows – just focus on doing your best.
 We hope these strategies will help you accomplish your goal and earn an acceptance!
 In the meantime, explore Accepted’s catalog of Medical School Interview Services to find out how an admissions expert can help you prep for – and then ace! – your interview.

 Get ready for your MMIs!
 First, sign up to watch the video of our fantastic Q&A with two med school experts: Ace the Multiple Mini Interview.
 After that, check out Accepted’s Mock MMI Services.
 These mock interviews provide fantastic opportunities for you to up your game, sometimes to a remarkable degree.
 Clients tell us over and over again how well prepared they were for their own mock interviews based on our assistance.